keithasaurus/koda-validate/docs/how_to/results.rst

 Working with Errors
 -------------------
 ``Invalid`` instances provide machine-readable failure data.
 In many cases you'll want to transform these data in some way.
-The expectation is that you simply use utility functions to do this.
+The expectation is that utility functions should do this.
 One such function built into Koda Validate is ``to_serializable_errs``, which takes the raw errors and produces human-readable errors suitable for JSON / YAML serialization.